vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 - The order can't be triggered or trade at all during an auction (even if the current price would normally trigger it immediately on entry).

-- A stop order can be entered during an auction, and can then be triggered by the auction uncrossing price if the auction results in a trade, as well as any trades (including auction uncrossing trades) after that.
+- A stop order can be entered during an auction (except opening auction), and can then be triggered by the auction uncrossing price if the auction results in a trade, as well as any trades (including auction uncrossing trades) after that.

+- A stop order entered during opening auction will be rejected.

 - GFA is not a valid TIF for a stop order submission.